shyabid/discord-bot.py/README.md

 ## Why Open Source?

-Open sourcing Jotaro invites collaboration, transparency, and continuous improvement.
+Open sourcing the project invites collaboration, transparency, and continuous improvement.
 Benefits include:

 - **Community-driven enhancements**: Anyone can contribute features, bug fixes, or optimizations.
 - **Transparency**: Users can audit the code for security and privacy guarantees.